Guitar Build Process

 Side dots

-Dremel drill press with 2mm drill bit and aluminium side-dot jig
+Dremel drill press with 2mm drill bit and steel-and-aluminium side-dot jig

 Holes drilled for fretboard inlay marker dots